Henri Makes Landfall: Photos & Videos From the Northeast Storm

 After being drenched with 4 to 5 inches of rain Saturday night, the storm’s arrival is expected to dump around another 2 inches, Kines said.
 There could be heavier rainfall in “pockets” of the tri-state area, with 3 to 6 inches of rain forecast in some areas of Long Island, southeastern New York and New Jersey, according to the Post.

+‘The Worst Is Yet to Come,’ Nassau County Executive Laura Curran Said in a Press Briefing

+Officials urged that those in impact areas remain home and off the roads, even as the storm appears to subside.

-Nassau County Executive Laura Curran said in a press briefing that residents should stay off the roads, according to the Post.
+Nassau County Executive Laura Curran said in a press briefing that residents should stay off the roads, according to the New York Post.

 “The worst of the storm is yet to come.
 It may seem fine now, just a normal rainstorm, but winds will pick up,” she said.